Dragon Saga: Dragon Saga Elga Unleashed (Dragon Saga New Origin) (4-1)

 Elga Unleashed (also known as New Origin) is the fourth expansion for Dragon Saga.
-It was released on 8 June 2011 in the Japanese server, 10 August 2011 on the SEA server and 12 September 2011 on the European Servers.
+It was released on 8 June 2011 in the Japanese server, 10 August on the SEA server and 12 September on the European Servers.
 The expansion includes a new playable race that has 2 new classes.
 These 2 classes are the summoner and the twin fighter.
 The fourth chapter to the story is added and as a result the world map has had a complete overhaul due to the influence of chaos in the world of Dragotaka.
 The level cap has been raised to 80.
 The second phase of the Elga Unleashed expansion known as Elemental Guardians introduces new content including two new dungeons.

 Dragon Saga Worlds Collide (4-2)

 Worlds Collide was a major event for Dragon Saga.
-It involved an in game crossover event between Dragon Saga and Ragnarok Online which was exclusive to the WarpPortal North America release.
+It involved an in-game crossover event between Dragon Saga and Ragnarok Online which was exclusive to the WarpPortal North America release.
 This mini-expansion opens a new series of quests and dungeons with a unique top down camera angle.
 Costumes, pets, mounts and weapons from Ragnarok Online are available through the quests and merchants near the dungeon entrances.

 Dragon Saga Galaxia (5)

 Galaxia is the fifth official expansion for Dragon Saga.
 It was released in 2013 on the North American worldwide servers.
-The expansion follows the player as they help Crete save her lover, the god Pios, from the chaos of the corrupted Zodiac!
+The expansion follows the player as they help Crete save her lover, the god Pios, from the chaos of the corrupted Zodiac.
 This includes new class abilities, quest lines, 10 new zodiac themed dungeons with 4 difficulty levels, an increased level cap (lvl 85) for players.

 Dragon Saga Arcadia, Episode 1 (6-1)

-Arcadia, Episode 1 is the sixthofficial expansion for Dragon Saga.
+Arcadia, Episode 1 is the sixth official expansion for Dragon Saga.
 It was released in 2016 on the North American worldwide servers.
-This expansion explores new lands and cities of Arcadia; a land of elemental power.
+This expansion explores new lands and cities of Arcadia, a land of elemental power.
 Players can discover hidden dungeons and defeat powerful elementals, dragons, and monsters while crafting powerful elemental weapons and armors.
 This expansion includes new class abilities, quest lines, pets and mounts, costumes and weapons, new socketing systems, and new elemental stat progressions.